New Orleans Bread Pudding

-In a large bowl using a mixer, beat eggs, sugar, cinnamon, and nutmeg until extremely frothy and bubbles are the size of pinheads, about 3 minutes.
+Beat eggs, sugar, cinnamon, and nutmeg in a large bowl using an electric mixer until extremely frothy and bubbles are the size of pinheads, about 3 minutes.
 Add butter and milk; beat until well blended.
 Stir in raisins, pecans, and vanilla extract.
 Stir in bread cubes until egg mixture covers bread cubes.
 Let sit for 30 minutes to allow bread cubes to absorb egg mixture, patting the bread down into the liquid occasionally.

 Transfer bread mixture to a 1 1/2 quart metal or glass baking dish that fits loosely in a 6- or 8-quart Presto® Pressure Cooker.
 Cover baking dish securely with aluminum foil.

 Add water to pressure cooker.
 Place baking dish on cooking rack (or basket) in pressure cooker.
 Close cover securely.
 Place pressure regulator on vent pipe.
 COOK 15 MINUTES at 15 pounds pressure.
 Let pressure drop of its own accord.
 Remove baking dish from cooker; remove aluminum foil.
 Stir; serve warm or at room temperature with whipped cream.